kyleanicholson/learn-programming-notes/Web Development/web-programming-essential-info.md

 ## Why are there so many different languages?

- The main reason why there are so many different programming languages in web development is that all languages have a specific use case in which they excel -- in other words, they are well suited to specific types of tasks or some specific aspect of a project.
+ The main reason why there are so many different programming languages in web development is that all languages have a specific use case in which they excel -- in other words, they are well suited to certain types of tasks or some unique aspect of a project.
 Many websites, and especially web applications, incorporate multiple different programming languages, each of which handles the tasks that they are best suited for.

-For example, a basic modern website will use HTML and CSS for structuring and styling content and JavaScript to manage the site's behavior and user interactions.
+ A basic modern website uses HTML and CSS for structuring and styling content and JavaScript to manage the site's behavior and user interactions.
 You can accomplish a lot using only those three languages.
-It's possible to build an entire application using them, however,
+It's possible to build entire applications with them, but eventually an application might become so complex or used on a large enough scale that it will become reasonable to consider modifying parts of the application or adding additional 'layers' which are built using other programming languages.
+Languages such as Go and Rust have become increasingly popular as faster or more 'performant' alternatives for specific tasks.
+These languages excel in scenarios where speed, efficiency, and security are important.